-Gross written premiums decreased by 5% to \$1,271m (2016: \$1,342m) which was driven in part by the challenging rating environment and targeted reductions in unprofitable areas.
+Gross written premiums increased by 8% to \$1,368m (2017: \$1,271m) primarily driven by targeted growth in Specialist Consumer Products, North American Facilities and Credit and Political Crisis.

-Across the market, the second half of 2017 saw a number of catastrophes including Hurricanes Harvey, Irma and Maria, an earthquake in Mexico and wildfires in California.
+Across the market, 2018 has once again seen material losses from natural catastrophes including Hurricanes Florence and Michael and the wildfires in California.
 The Group experienced significant losses on these events as reflected in the loss generated in the year as stated above.